-Ring video doorbell’s do not have the ability to store footage locally at all, so naturally you won’t be able to save or share videos, even from within your home.
-Even if you manage to see troubling activity via the live feed, you won’t be able to report it or share the footage with the police afterwards.
+Ring video doorbells do not have the ability to store footage locally at all, so naturally, you won’t be able to save or share videos, even from within your home.
+Even if you manage to see troubling activity via the live feed, you won’t be able to report it or share the footage with the police afterward.

 What’s Included in the Ring Protect Plan?